Saptak10/Saptak10/README.md

 <p align='center'><em><b>If you Learn something new everyday,you can achieve anything in life.</b></em></p>

 ## Hey there, I am [Saptak Chakraborty](https://saptakportfolio.netlify.app/),a MERN Stack Developer, learning and developing Web Applications using different technologies.
-I am Currently pursuing my B.Tech degree in Computer Science Engineering from Kalinga Institue of Industrial Technology (KiiT University), Bhubaneshwar.
+I am Currently in 3rd year and pursuing my B.Tech degree in Computer Science Engineering from Kalinga Institue of Industrial Technology (KiiT University), Bhubaneshwar.

 On the side journey,